CX Framework Series #6: Customer Centric Culture

 It is very important to drive cultural change within the organization as a whole.
 This is a continuous process that might be difficult to implement or keep alive, but it is worth it and employees will adopt some or all of the best practices.
 After all, they are designed to give employees a happier workplace.

-In the masterclass we had fun in an assignment to create a Museum of Cultural Change, where all participants shared Best Practises.
+In the masterclass we had fun in an assignment to create a Museum of Cultural Change, where all participants shared Best practices.

 Amongst them were: